bfahrenfort/quartz/content/Essays/normative-ai.md

 I think that you can identify a strangely inverse relationship between fair use and § 230 immunity.
 If the content is directly what was put in (and is not fair use), then it's user content, and Section 230 immunity applies.
 If the content by an AI is *not* just the user's content and is in fact transformative fair use, then it's the website's content, not user content, and the website can be sued for the effects of their AI.
 Someone makes an investment decision based on the recommendation of ChatGPT?
 Maybe it's financial advice.
 I won't bother with engaging the effects further here.
 I have written about § 230 and AI [[no-ai-fraud-act#00230: Incentive to Kill|elsewhere]], albeit in reference to AI-generated user content *hosted* by the platform.
 ## The First Amendment and the "Right to Read"
-This argument favors allowing GAI to train on the entire corpus of the internet, copyright- and attribution-free, and bootstraps GAI output into being lawful as well.
+This argument favors allowing GAI to train on the entire corpus of the internet, copyright- and attribution-free.
+This bootstraps GAI output into being lawful as well, because it upends the market competition factor.
 The position most commonly taken is that the First Amendment protects a citizen's right to information, and that there should be an analogous right for generative AI.

 The right to read, at least in spirit, is still being enforced today.
 Even the 5th Circuit (!!!) believed that this particular flavor of First Amendment claim would be likely to succeed on appeal after prevailing at the trial level. [*Book People v.
 Wong*](https://law.justia.com/cases/federal/appellate-courts/ca5/23-50668/23-50668-2024-01-17.html), No. 23-50668 (5th Cir.
 2024) (not an AI case).
 It also incorporates principles from intellectual property law.
 Notably, this argument states that one can read the content of a work without diminishing the value of the author's expression (*i.e.*, ideas aren't copyrightable).
 As such, the output of an AI is not taking anything from an author that a human wouldn't take when writing something based on their knowledge.